theimagelab/entrain/README.md

 ```

 ## Documentation
-Full documentation, including example analysis, can be found at `link`
+Full documentation, including example analysis, can be found at https://theimagelab.github.io/entrain/